-The other common 30’s style maternity dress is the wrap around dress.
+The other common ’30s style maternity dress is the wraparound dress.
 Many modern maternity dresses are still made in the wrap style.
 This is the best type of dress for nursing moms too.
 Do look for a dress with an adjustable wrap, not a faux wrap, otherwise, you will outgrow it in no time.
 There are many patterns for wrap around maternity dresses sold at your local craft and sewing supply stores too.

 1940s Style Maternity Dresses

-For a 1940’s and 1950’s pinup look there are some great modern dresses available.
+For a 1940s and 1950s pinup look, there are some great modern dresses available.
 These “wiggle” dresses fit snugly and hug the body all over.
 The ruching across the dress makes them expandable as the bump grows.
 They are certainly as “sexy” as vintage-inspired maternity clothes can be.

-1950s Maternity Style Clothes
+1950s Maternity Clothes

+My secret source?
 Asian markets.
-The current trend for all things vintage and “cute” style is predominant in Asian countries, like Korea, Japan and Taiwan.
+The current trend for all things vintage and “cute” style is predominantly set by Asian countries like Korea, Japan, and Taiwan.
 My only word of caution is that Asian clothing runs very small on Western body types.
 Always order at least one size up above the size chart.

 1960s Style Maternity Dresses